Ningheim/FREEBOARD/JOURNAL.md

 - Total: ~$75.02

 So not that bad.
 I hope I have enough currency leftover to buy some RAM.
 Anyways, I'll be working on the Firmware later today.
+A couple minutes after and I finished the firmware and the readme is complete.
+I'm just getting ready to ship now.
+I forgot to lapse when I did this though sadly